hgschmie/ofa/README.md

 * IdP Type and configuration
 * Login information and authentication method
-* AWS role to assume
+* AWS account and role to assume
 * AWS session time

 `ofa` uses four sources for each value in order of precedence: